 Implementing a warehouse system that’s designed for barcode scanners as the main input can completely revolutionize a warehouse’s operations.
 The system will tightly integrate the department with the rest of the business, closing gaps on deliveries or inventory management issues, and the new hardware will save your team time, and reduce errors through all workflows.

 Brightpearl, combined with the Warewolf warehouse management system will allow you to seamlessly manage your inventory counts, deliveries and shipments in a single platform.
-For more information about how Brightpearl and Warewolf can save you time and money in the warehouse, check out this feature page.
+Check out how Brightpearl’s WMS can save you time and money in the warehouse.